 Beyond Detection: Understanding and Monitoring

-The preceding articles in this block examined whether MI can detect specific threats: planted backdoors and strategic deception.
-Both yielded promising results for detection, with important caveats.
+The preceding articles examined planted backdoors, strategic deception, and the possibility that evaluation awareness changes the behavior a safety test measures.
 This article broadens the scope: beyond detecting specific threats, can MI help us understand how safety mechanisms work inside models and build monitoring systems based on that understanding?

 Overview diagram showing the four main safety applications of MI: sleeper agent detection, deception detection, safety mechanisms, and monitoring, with their respective promise and limitations.